-It’s an opportunity to build your employability, create global connections, and set yourself apart -- not just as a high-performing student -- but as an emerging leader with experience in the region in which Australia’s future prosperity is tied.
+It’s an opportunity to build your employability, create global connections, and set yourself apart, not just as a high-performing student, but as an emerging leader with experience in the region in which Australia’s future prosperity is tied.

-A feature of the NCP is the opportunity to undertake one or more internships and the ability to learn the local language of your destination.
+Alongside a study component at a host university, a feature of the NCP is the opportunity to undertake one or more internships and the ability to learn the local language of your destination.
 You’ll network and build connections with leaders in government, business and civil society, and deepen your knowledge of the region.
 Knowledge and experience you will take into your future career.

-After you return to Australia, your NCP experience doesn’t end -- you’ll join the active NCP alumni community to support future scholars, promote the NCP and continue to develop knowledge of, and professional links with, the Indo-Pacific.
+After you return to Australia, your NCP experience doesn’t end.
+You’ll join the active NCP alumni community to support future scholars, promote the NCP and continue to develop knowledge of, and professional links with, the Indo-Pacific.

 Travel to any host location will be subject to the Australian Government's Smartraveller travel advice at the time of travel.